csiv23/MangaMatch/README.md

-# MangaMatch: Advanced Manga Recommendation Engine
+# MangaMatch: Manga Recommendation Engine

-MangaMatch is an advanced recommendation engine aiming to help manga enthusiasts discover series tailored to their individual tastes.
+MangaMatch is an recommendation engine aiming to help manga enthusiasts discover series tailored to their individual tastes.

 ## Features